iapyeh/sshscript/v3a/SSHScript v3 Documents/development-and-testing.md

 need SSH credentials.
 Successful verification saves both distributions and a `verified.json` SHA-256 manifest.

-Development changes flow from `working_branch` into `src/main`, then through `update_from_src.sh` into the release repository's `src/sshscript/` layout.
-The shared `tools/prepare_release.py` owns the explicit file allowlist.
-Only reviewed files should be staged and committed; private integration tests and credentials are excluded.
-See
+Release preparation uses `tools/prepare_release.py` and an explicit file allowlist so private integration tests, credentials, and unrelated files are excluded.
+Project maintainers should follow
 [the release procedure](https://github.com/iapyeh/sshscript/blob/release/RELEASING.md).

 GitHub Actions runs these checks on Linux/macOS and Python 3.11–3.14 for pushes and pull requests.
+Separate Linux jobs install the verified wheel and exercise host keys, SFTP, PTY behavior, `sudo`/`su`, and timeouts against a disposable OpenSSH server.
 Check the actual workflow results before declaring a candidate validated on every platform.

-CI does not upload to PyPI.
-Publishing requires a separate explicit `tools/publish_release.py` invocation with verified artifacts and externally supplied credentials; it never edits versions or rebuilds files.
+Production publication is performed only by the tag-triggered `.github/workflows/release.yml` workflow.
+It verifies that `v<version>` points to the current `release` branch tip and matches package metadata, rebuilds and tests the distributions, attests them, creates a draft GitHub Release, publishes to PyPI through its Trusted Publisher with a short-lived OIDC credential, and then makes the GitHub Release public. `verified.json` is retained with the release assets.
+Manual upload is an emergency-only path;
+it must verify the recorded hashes and use credentials supplied by an external secret manager.

-Last Updated: 2026-09-22 15:50:06
+Last Updated: 2026-09-24 15:36:45